 In particular, this page looks at the following topics:

 Garlic has long been used as a safe medicinal plant in holistic medicine for people and pets as well.
-However, there has been a lot of controversy surrounding the safety of garlic on dogs (and cats) due to its properties as a member of the Allium genus, a branch of the lily family, along with onions and shallots.
+But there has been a lot of controversy surrounding the safety of garlic on dogs (and cats), mainly because the plant is a member of the Allium genus, a branch of the lily family, along with onions and shallots.

 A compound found in onions (and in lesser amount in garlic) called n-propyldisulfide can, in large doses, cause oxidative damage to red blood cells, creating Heinz bodies and triggering the body to reject these cells from the bloodstream.
 If large doses of this compound are ingested on a regular basis, the process can lead to Heinz-body anemia and even death.